 Melissa Fulgham, Ph.D.
+Office: Humanities 128E

-Office: new hallway by water fountain Phone: 903.434.8253 Email: mfulgham@ntcc.edu
+Phone: 903.434.8253 Email: mfulgham@ntcc.edu

 Office Hours Monday Tuesday Wednesday Thursday Friday Online

 The information contained in this syllabus is subject to change without notice.
 Students are expected to be aware of any additional course policies presented by the instructor during the course.